Clarabrgnz/BioOpti/README.md

 3. **Copy and paste** the Quick Start code into the Python prompt.

 4. **Run the code**.
-You will see the result printed.
+You will see the result printed in your terminal.

 ---

 ## 🤝 Contributors

-- **Clara Brgnz** — Project Lead, Package Infrastructure, Reaction Simulation Module
+- **Clara Bergonzi** — Package Infrastructure, Reaction Simulation Module
 - *(Add your teammates here if needed)*

 Feel free to open an issue or pull request if you would like to contribute! 🚀